Crunkle/blog/_posts/2016-09-13-optimizing-craftbukkit-servers.md

 [20:44:31] [Server thread/INFO]: Benchmark Score: 10977
 ```

 Now we are at a new, and heavily improved, average score of 11278.
-To put this in to perspective, this is over a 6x increase in benchmark performance and I was also able to load around 15,000 active entities on my local machine before dropping ticks.
+To put this in to perspective, this is over a 6x increase in benchmark performance and I was now able to load around 15,000 active entities on my local machine before dropping ticks.
 Keep in mind that you can always optimize something further, but you don’t want to destroy the abstraction by making everything completely static.
-I haven’t included all changes made as it would take far too long to describe each in detail (plus most of the changes were rather complicated and boring).
-Despite being a notorious RAM-eating monster, if you're running proprietary gamemodes you really don't need to be spending valuable CPU time on unnecessary gameplay features.
+Most of the changes were rather complicated and boring so I won't go in to depth any further and leave you with this: despite being a notorious RAM-eating monster, if you're running proprietary gamemodes, you really don't need to be spending valuable CPU time on unnecessary gameplay features.
+Fix the code before you fix the hardware.